 In India, the MiG-25s served as reconnaissance planes and were named Garuda.
 They were used for reconnaissance missions over Pakistan.
 However, with the acquisition of UAV-s and satellite imagery, they would retire in 2006.

-Libya was one of the biggest importers of MiG-25s from the Soviet Union, having these aircraft participate against U.S. Forces in the Gulf of Sidra incident.
-Eventually, the aircraft would become passivized due to the lack of maintenance services.
+Libya was one of the biggest importers of MiG-25s from the Soviet Union, having these aircraft participate against U.S. forces in the Gulf of Sidra incident.
+Eventually, the aircraft would fall out of regular use due to the lack of maintenance services.

 However, the most notable event during the operational history of MiG-25s was when Soviet Pilot Victor Belenko defected to the US allies with his MiG-25P.
 He landed the plane at Hakodate Airport, in Japan.